 We hadn't a clue while installing this Seattle Mantel that our clients were such superior decorators!
 Prior to the mantel installation, the fireplace failed to capture the charm, form, and function of this fireplace/built-in cabinet combination wall.
 With no wood mantel surround centering the built-in cabinets, these details seemed distant and disconnected from each other.

 Yet adding this modern fireplace surround did wonders in solving this visual disconnect.
 The mantel reaches from side to side and essentially connects the shelving units in space.
 Also, the paint finish adds just the right pop of bright white to liven up the room; which is especially impactful when contrasted with dark stained floors!

 We see this type of fireplace all the time - bumped out into the room with recessed spaces on either side, and a 'builder's grade' fireplace mantel in the middle - just passing as a complete fireplace setup.
 While some people are content with the bare minimum, we say, "Nay!"

 Our client wanted to keep things modern and forward thinking so we same up with a custom design which is now known as our Clybourn Mantel.
 In this case, we also put together some matching side cabinets to house cable boxes and other multimedia devices.
 Another Accolade project that serves in both form and function!!

-The basic design of our Brighton Fireplace Mantel played and important role in this eclectic interior.
-In this Living Room our client used lots of deep colors and bold textures in the fabrics as well as the walls.
+The basic design of our Brighton Fireplace Mantel played an important role in this eclectic interior.
+This living room features lots of deep colors and bold textures in the fabrics as well as the walls.
 The colors and patterns have an organic feel and have a relaxed vibe.

 The angular design of our mantel provided a playful contrast.
 In a room filled with color and texture, the Brighton Mantel was a balanced counterpart that leaves one contemplating the evolutionary spirit of interior design, fabric, and fashion.